 Providing an access port in the gas line at the coil permits the servicer to check refrigerant pressure and determine superheat at the evaporator/indoor coil.
 This port is usually a Schraeder valve with a core.
-See Note 1 in Table 2, p.
-25 and Table 3, p.
-26 for more details.
+Field installed access ports are required at each evaporator suction connection to determine evaporator coil pressure and temperatures.
+See Note 1 in and for more details.